5 min read

 Whether you're a startup hiring your fifth employee or a Fortune 500 company with thousands on your payroll, no organization is exempt from Form I-9 challenges.
 Let’s dig into common errors and how you can correct them.

-Common I-9 Errors and Real-World Examples
+Common I-9 Errors & Examples

 Section 1: Employee Section

 - Missing Signature or Date: An employee might forget to sign or date the form.
-The time frame for completion of Section 1 is non-negotiable: as mentioned it must be done on or before their first day of employment.
+The time frame for completion of Section 1 is non-negotiable: as mentioned, it must be done on or before their first day of employment.

-- Using Prefilled Forms: Employers sometimes send pre-filled forms to “save time,” however remember that Section 1 can only be completed by the employee.
+- Using Prefilled Forms: Employers sometimes send pre-filled forms to “save time,” however Section 1 can only be completed by the employee.
 As an employer, you should not pre-fill any information in Section 1 of Form I-9.

 Section 2: Employer Section

 - Collecting too many documents: This happens when employers accept List A (documents which establish identity and work authorization), List B (documents that establish identity), and List C (documents that establish work authorization) documents.
-You only need one from List A or one from List B and C. Also, employers may not direct employees regarding which documents to provide.
+You only need one from List A, or one from List B and C. Also, employers may not direct employees regarding which documents to provide.

 - Missing Document Numbers or Issuing Authority: These are critical fields and often overlooked.